PMP® Exam: A Guide to 2021 Changes

 One of the goals in designing this new exam was to make the format more approachable and easy to interpret.

 You’ll see this represented most in the domains.
 These are the knowledge areas under which tasks (responsibilities) and enablers (actions that support carrying out the tasks) are grouped.

-The existing exam has 5 domains, based on the conventional timeline of a project.
-These domains are:
+The old exam had 5 domains, based on the conventional timeline of a project.
+These domains were:

 Focuses on what skills and actions are needed for successful project team management.